-The following justifications (22-29) pertain to this concentration:
+The following justifications (22-27) pertain to this concentration:

 - 22. The delivery method was updated to match the already approved major. - 23.
-The total number of hours required in this major + concentration changed from 48-58 to - 46-55.
+The total number of hours required in this major + concentration change from 48-58 to - 47-56.
 The overall credit hours for the program did not change, they remain at 120 hours. - 24.
-The Cognate Course Work hours have changed from 16-18 to 18-21. - 25.
-PS 100 or PS 101 have been added to the Cognate Course Work list for this concentration. - 26.
-STAT 100 has been added to the Cognate Course Work list for this concentration. - 27.
-The Introductory Social Science header has been added, and the course options added include ANTH 101, ANTH 102, GGIS 101, GGIS 104, and SOC 100. - 28.
-Seven courses (ATMS 120, ATMS 140, GEOL 100, GEOL 107, GEOL 117, GEOL 118, GGIS 103) which were previously on the course list for the major (Key 695) were removed from the ESES Introductory Core course list and added to this concentration's requirements under the header Introductory Earth's Physical Systems, Resources, & Hazards.
-These courses have been listed in the POS as the cross listed ESE coursework where possible.
+The concentration coursework is defined by the heading "Science of the Earth System Concentration Requirements". - 25.
+Two courses (GEOL 107 and IB 150) which were previously on the course list for the major (Key 695) were removed from the ESES Introductory Core course list and added to this concentration's requirements. - 26.
+Cognate Course Work total increased from 15-18 hours to 19-22 hours. - 27.
+ECON 102 is no longer highly recommended.